 - Encourage team members to spread the word to family, friends, co-workers, neighbors, and online through their social networks.

 - Create promotional flyers and posters to distribute in bulletin boards at local grocery stores, at offices or churches, or hand out to neighbors.

 - Be sure to include a link to your fundraising website for people to get more information or make a donation!

 - Utilize community gatherings!
 Make announcements, set up a display table, recruit participants, etc.

-- Implement on online system for collecting safe, secure donations.
+- Implement on online donation system like DoJiggy Donations for collecting safe, secure donations.
 If you must make sales in person, use cash collection envelopes and keep an accurate record of who collects the money as well as the amount collected.